Brijesh59/creatorsync/README.md

 ## Product Requirement Specification (PRS) Document

 This Product Requirement Specification (PRS) outlines the development phases for a comprehensive platform designed to streamline video content creation, management, and distribution for YouTube content creators and other social media platforms.
-The platform aims to simplify the video editing process, enhance collaboration within teams, and provide tools for efficient video management and optimization.
+The platform aims to enhance collaboration within teams, and provide tools for efficient video management and optimization.

 ### Phase 1: Prototype POC